k78ma/quartz/content/3B/MECH 2210/Viscosity.md

 which would have SI units of $\frac{\text{N}\cdot \text{s}}{\text{m}^{2}}$.

 ### Kinematic Viscosity
-Kinematic viscosity is defined as
+Kinematic viscosity is combines viscosity with density, and is defined as:
 $$
 \nu = \frac{\mu}{\rho}
 $$